IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Evaluation

-We expect the provenance retrieval query for O2 in practice will never perform worse than the provenance retrieval query for O1.
-This is because for any table, the provenance retrieval query for O1 (that does not use $RK'$, but instead uses \begin{bt}R'\end{bt}) may be used instead of the provenance retrieval query for O2 (that uses $RK'$) if we expect the performance of the provenance retrieval query for O1 to be better.
-However, as we really want to see the performance of provenance retrieval queries for O2, we have not considered this optimization in this paper.
+In practice, O2 will never perform worse than O1 for provenance retrieval.
+This is because for any table, the provenance retrieval query for O1 (that does not use $RK'$, but instead uses \begin{bt}R'\end{bt}) may be used instead of the provenance retrieval query for O2 (that uses $RK'$ as in Program~\ref{pgm:provmulti}) if we expect the performance of the provenance retrieval query for O1 to be better.
+However, we have not considered this optimization in this paper.

 Other things to note are that computing the results of the original query for $O1$ and $W$ is done exactly the same way.
-Further, for $Q18$, O1 outperforms all approaches even in provenance retrieval except for $PLineItem2$.
+Moreover, for $Q18$, O1 outperforms all approaches even in provenance retrieval except for $PLineItem2$.
 This is because Algorithm~\ref{alg:singleRule} is able to optimize the provenance retrieval queries significantly for $PCustomers$, $POrders$, $PLineItem1$.
 However, for $PLineItem2$, the provenance retrieval required computing $PQ18\_tmp$ and then using it to compute $PLineItem2$, which needed more joins.
 Usually, we expect every provenance retrieval query from O1 to outperform W, but in this case W did outperform O1 for $PLineItem2$ (by a small amount); we believe the reason for this is the extra joins in W ended up being helpful for performance (which is not typical).